-We encourage students to read their housing contract and Guide to Living on Campus, located on the Housing and Residence Life website, http://www.ncat.edu/student-affairs/housing/index.html.
+We encourage students to read their housing contract and Guide to Living on Campus, located on the Housing and Residence Life website.

-7. Suspension and/or Termination of Campus Housing Privileges The executive director of Housing and Residence Life, associate director for residence hall student behavior, dean of students, vice chancellor for student affairs, and the chancellor have authority to terminate any residence hall or facility contract (on an interim basis) prior to the proceeding process, depending on the severity and/or sensitivity of an offense.
+7. Suspension and/or Termination of Campus Housing Privileges

+The executive director of Housing and Residence Life, associate director for residence hall student behavior, dean of students, vice chancellor for student affairs, and the chancellor have authority to terminate any residence hall or facility contract (on an interim basis) prior to the proceeding process, depending on the severity and/or sensitivity of an offense.
 The executive director of Housing and Residence Life or associate director for residence hall student behavior may immediately suspend a student's housing privileges pending the convening of a judicial hearing.

 When a student's housing privileges are suspended and/or terminated for disciplinary reasons, no refund of money paid for housing charges will be made.